dlip/chouchou/README.md

 It uses a cheap RP2040-Zero MCU and requires no diodes since the 20 edge pinouts it provides is the exact number of keys Taipo requires.
 It was created with [Ergogen](https://github.com/ergogen/ergogen) and [KiCad](https://www.kicad.org).
 I designed it for my largish hands so if you have smaller hands its probably not going to be comfortable.
 I might make a more compact version in the future if people request it.

-## Issues

-- I still haven't perfected the QMK firmware, its usable but some of the left/right rolls will need to be improved for higher speed typing.
-- The case gets blocked by one of the screw mounts when using hotswap sockets, its easy enough to cut the side a bit with a knife though.

 ## Build Your Own

 ### Board